coaxsoft/react-template-ts/README.md

-# React Template: coax-react-js
+# React Template: coax-react-ts

 ## Description
-This is a custom React template, coax-react-js, which comes pre-configured with the essential settings for a quick start of a new React project.
+This is a custom React template, coax-react-ts, which comes pre-configured with the essential settings for a quick start of a new React project.

 # Quick Start